scorpionTaj/diabetes-predictor/README.md

   Use any of the pre-trained models or auto-select the best-performing model.
 - **Modern UI:**
   Responsive design with a modern look using CSS Grid, Flexbox, and smooth animations.
+- **User Authentication:**
+  Secure login and sign-up pages with user credentials stored in an SQLite database using Flask-SQLAlchemy and Flask-Login.
+- **Google Translate Integration:**
+  The login and sign-up pages include a Google Translate widget to allow users to change the page language.
 - **Developer Cards:**
   An About page that showcases the development team with pictures, GitHub, and LinkedIn links.
 - **Detailed Logging:**
   Logging for error handling and tracing using Python’s built-in logging module.
 - **Auto-Select Best Model:**
-  Automatically select the best model based on stored metrics.
+  Automatically select the best model based on stored performance metrics.
 - **Interactive Charts:**
   Display a confidence chart for the prediction result.